Codecademy/docs/content/javascript/concepts/statements/statements.md

 ## Expression Statements

-Expression statements, such as function calls or assignments, evaluate an expression.
+Expression statements, such as function calls or assignments, evaluate an expression and generate a value in JavaScript.
+They can be assigned to a [variable](https://www.codecademy.com/resources/docs/javascript/variables) or used as part of a larger expression.

 ### Syntax